openblockchains/awesome-blockchains/README.md

 The Myth of a Costless, Ownerless Network ++
 Lessons from History_

+[**On the Dangers of a Blockchain Monoculture**](https://tonyarcieri.com/on-the-dangers-of-a-blockchain-monoculture) by Tony Arcieri, January 2016 --
+_The Bitcoin blockchain: the world's worst database ++ Next-generation protocols ++
+Decentralized ledger protocols ++
+Bitcoin-NG ++
+Blockchain!
+Blockchain!
+Blockchain! ++
+The great decentralized database in the sky_

 [**I Don’t Believe in Blockchain**](https://www.tbray.org/ongoing/When/201x/2017/05/13/Not-Believing-in-Blockchain) by Tim Bray, May 2017